 This bit is set by hardware when a Idle Line is detected.
 An interrupt is generated if the ILIE=1 in the CR2 register.
-It is cleared by hardware when RE=0 by a software sequence (an access to the SR register followed by a read to the DR register).
-0: No Idle Line is detected
+It is cleared by a software sequence (an access to the SR register followed by a read to the DR register).

-1: Idle Line is detected
+- 0: No Idle Line is detected - 1: Idle Line is detected